joemisra/mu128mod/NOTES.md

 ![ic36withwires](https://user-images.githubusercontent.com/326734/199870341-220e319b-c2f4-43fd-ab37-331a3d2cc63f.png)

 The last wire is MCLK and the pin is on one of the ASICs, I chose to put the wire on a resistor array that pin connects to.
+I also extended the MCLK lead with a thinner wire, as it is a very tiny target.

 ![ra57](https://user-images.githubusercontent.com/326734/199870368-fd08280d-c4b4-4ae4-b28a-46825af40517.png)